An algebraic parallel SNV caller using OpenCL

 ALPACA is a single nucleotide variant caller for next-generation sequencing data, providing intuitive control over the false discovery rate with generic sample filtering scenarios, leveraging OpenCL on CPU, GPU or any coprocessor to speed up calculations and an using HDF5 based persistent storage for iterative refinement of analyses within seconds.

 Often, variant calling entails filtering different samples against each other, e.g. disease samples vs. healthy samples, tumor vs. normal or children vs. parents.
-The filtering can be seen as operations over the set algebra of variant loci.
-In general, the filtering is applied after calling.
-This results in the null hypothesis considered by the variant caller to not properly reflect the actual research question, which in fact entails the filtering.
-In consequence, controlling the false discovery rate (FDR) based on the provided variant qualities becomes impossible.
+Usually, the null hypothesis of state of the art variant callers does not reflect the filtering.
+Hence, accurately controlling the false discovery rate (FDR) based on the provided variant qualities becomes impossible.
 We call this the FDR problem.

-Unlike other state of the art variant callers, ALPACA integrates the filtering into the calling by introducing a novel algebraic variant calling model, that allows to incorporate filtering scenarios (like disease samples vs. healthy samples, tumor vs. normal, children vs. parents) into the calling.
+It uses a novel algebraic variant calling model, that allows to incorporate filtering scenarios (like disease samples vs. healthy samples, tumor vs. normal, children vs. parents) into the calling.
 When calling, a filtering scenario can be specified with an algebraic expression like A - (B + C) with A, B and C being samples.
-Algebraic calling allows ALPACA to report posterior probabilities for a variant to occur in the unknown set of true variant loci in A that are not in B or C here.
+Algebraic calling allows ALPACA to report posterior probabilities for a variant to occur in the unknown set of true variants in A that are not in B or C here.
 Since the probabilities reflect the filtering, they can be directly used to intuitively control the false discovery rate.